ci-compass/cicf/week08-cloud-computing/README.md

 # CICF Week 8

-The goal for this week's tutorial are:
+The goal for this week's tutorial is:

 - Familiarize yourself with a virtual machine running in a cloud environment.